Star Wars: Ahsoka season 1: Writing

-Borrowing from J. R. R. Tolkien's novel The Lord of the Rings (1954–55), which was a big inspiration for his storytelling, Filoni wanted Ahsoka to go through a similar transformation as the character Gandalf who begins as the wandering, unsure "Gandalf the Grey" but is later reborn as the wise and powerful "Gandalf the White".
-This transformation was hinted at in the epilogue of Rebels, in which Ahsoka appears wearing all white, leading to some fans calling her "Ahsoka the White".
-The second episode of the season recreates the epilogue in live-action, but it changes Ahsoka's costume from white to gray to allow her transformation to come later in the season.
-In the fifth episode, Ahsoka is nearly killed and goes through a near-death experience in the mysterious "World Between Worlds" that was first introduced in Rebels.
-There, the spirit of Anakin helps Ahsoka work through her character issues.
-Filoni saw the World Between Worlds as a "cinematic device" that allowed him to show flashbacks to the Clone Wars for viewers who had not seen that series.
-However, he did not want this to become a "Star Wars history lesson" and focused on the relationship between Ahsoka and Anakin.
-He saw Ahsoka's time in the World Between Worlds as the turning point for her character, allowing her to accept her past, move forward, and be less stoic.
-This is signified by a costume change to "Ahsoka the White" at the end of the episode.
-Filoni wanted the audience to question whether the World Between Worlds was in Ahsoka's mind or if she was actually talking to the spirit of Anakin.
-He also wanted to keep the focus on Ahsoka's issues rather than Anakin's as he felt Lucas had already resolved the latter's character arc in the Star Wars films and did not want to change that.
-He wanted to depict Anakin as the "heroic older brother" and famous Jedi that Ahsoka once looked up to, and prioritized seeing Christensen's performance over the Darth Vader costume which is only seen in brief flashes.
+Borrowing from J. R. R. Tolkien's novel The Lord of the Rings (1954–55), Filoni wanted Ahsoka to go through a similar transformation to the character Gandalf who begins as the wandering, unsure "Gandalf the Grey" but is later reborn as the wise and powerful "Gandalf the White".
+This was hinted at in the epilogue of Rebels, in which Ahsoka appears wearing all white, leading some fans to call her "Ahsoka the White".
+The second episode of this season recreates the epilogue in live-action, but with Ahsoka wearing gray to allow her transformation to come later.
+In the fifth episode, she goes through a near-death experience in the mysterious "World Between Worlds" where spirit of Anakin helps Ahsoka work through her character issues.
+Filoni saw the World Between Worlds, first introduced in Rebels, as a "cinematic device" that allowed him to show flashbacks to the Clone Wars for viewers who had not seen that series.
+He did not want this to become a "Star Wars history lesson" and focused on the relationship between Ahsoka and Anakin.
+Filoni saw this as the turning point for Ahsoka, allowing her to accept her past and move forward, which is signified by a costume change to "Ahsoka the White" at the end of the episode.
+He wanted the audience to question whether the World Between Worlds was in Ahsoka's mind or if she was actually talking to the spirit of Anakin, and he wanted to keep the focus on Ahsoka's issues rather because he felt Lucas had already resolved Anakin's character arc in the Star Wars films.
+Filoni chose to depict Anakin as the "heroic older brother" and famous Jedi that Ahsoka once looked up to, and prioritized seeing Christensen's performance over the Darth Vader costume, which is only seen in brief flashes.